-The most important material for this class is the set of slides, homeworks, practice exercises and announcements I will post regularly on the Canvas web page for the class.
+The most important material for this class is the set of slides, class notes, homeworks, practice exercises and announcements that I will post regularly on the Canvas web page for the class.
 You should know how to use Canvas to access all that material.
 The Library provides tutorials and help in case you are not familiar with this website.

-Since I will present a unified framework and notation to discuss all the topics in the class, I suggest to use my slides as the main study element.
-I will also upload a set of notes, with consistent notation, as a reference for further reading and, even though there are no required textbooks for this class, I match most covered topics with chapters of Stephen Williamson's Macroeconomics, 5th ed.
-While the notes and the textbook are not required (meaning midterms will not include concepts that were not introduced in class and were not covered in homeworks and practice exercises) I strongly recommend their reading to complement lectures and slides, and to understand the material from a broader perspective.
+Since I will present a unified framework and notation to discuss all the topics in the class, I suggest to use my slides as the main study element and to come to class ready to take notes that may not be in the slides, such as derivations, clarifications, additional points, etc. I will also upload a set of notes, with consistent notation, as a reference for detailed derivations and further reading.
+Even though there are no required textbooks for this class, there is a match between the topics I cover and chapters of Stephen Williamson's Macroeconomics, 5th ed.
+While the notes and the textbook are not required (meaning midterms will not include concepts that were not introduced in class and were not covered in slides, homeworks and practice exercises) I strongly recommend their reading to complement lectures and slides, and to understand the material from a broader perspective.